We are looking for individuals with diverse talents and backgrounds

 the ideal candidate will bring many of the following:

-*Successful experience working with students and a diverse multi
+*Experience working with students and a diverse, multi cultural

 Special Instructions to Applicants:

-This position is part-time, partial benefit eligible approximately
+This position is 35 hours/week, approximately 10 months/year

 A federal court on December 7, 2021, issued a ruling that suspends